Your home water may hide a lung infection risk for cystic fibrosis patients

 Summary

-This study is looking at whether germs called NTM that live in home water systems can cause lung infections in people with cystic fibrosis.
-Researchers will test water, dust, and soil from 120 homes and compare them to germs found in patients.
-The goal is to understand how people get these infections so we can prevent them in the future.
+This study is investigating whether germs called non-tuberculous mycobacteria (NTM) found in home water systems and dust can cause lung infections in people with cystic fibrosis.
+Researchers will collect samples from the homes of 120 CF patients—some with NTM infections and some without—and compare the germs found there to those from patient sputum.
+The goal is to understand how people get these infections and to find ways to prevent them in the future.

 Get updates